Yaroslava Shvedova

 Yaroslava Vyacheslavovna Shvedova (Яросла́ва Вячесла́вовна Шве́дова; born 12 September 1987) is a Kazakhstani former professional tennis player.
 Before 2008, she represented her country of birth, Russia.

-She won one singles title and 13 doubles titles on the WTA Tour, plus one singles and one doubles title on WTA 125 tournaments, as well as four singles and three doubles titles on the ITF Circuit.
+She won one singles title on the WTA Tour and 13 career doubles titles, plus one singles and one doubles title on WTA 125 tournaments, as well as four singles and three doubles titles on the ITF Circuit.
 On 29 October 2012, she reached her best singles ranking of world No. 25.
-On 22 February 2016, she peaked at No. 3 in the doubles rankings.
+On 22 February 2016, she peaked at No. 3 in the WTA doubles rankings.

 Shvedova made three major singles quarterfinals: at the 2010 and the 2012 French Open, and also at the 2016 Wimbledon Championships.
 She won two Grand Slam women's doubles titles, at the 2010 Wimbledon Championships and the 2010 US Open, partnering American player Vania King in both.
 Shvedova is also one of only seven players to record a golden set (i.e. a set in which every point is won by the same player) in the Open era.
 She achieved this feat in 2012 at Wimbledon in her match against Sara Errani, the only time a golden set was recorded in a Grand Slam championship.

 Career

-2006–2008: Grand Slam debut, maiden career title, top 100
+2006–2008: Major debut, maiden career title, top 100

 In February 2007, she unexpectedly reached the final of the Bangalore Open, beating home-crowd favourite and No. 2 seed Sania Mirza in the quarterfinals.
 In the final, she defeated top-seeded defending champion Mara Santangelo in straight sets, to win her first WTA Tour title.
 This win caused her to be in the top 100 for the first time, at 78.

 At the 2007 Miami Open, she came through qualifying and impressively recorded her first-ever top 20 win over future No. 1, Ana Ivanovic, in the second round, beating her in two sets.
 However, Tathiana Garbin beat her in the third round.

 In August 2008, she won an ITF Circuit title in Monterrey, Mexico, defeating Magdaléna Rybáriková in the final in two sets.
 Just over a week later, she won through the qualifying rounds for US Open, but lost to Agnieszka Radwańska in the first round.